CloudCannon/documentation/src/collections/_i18n_docs/translation.md

 ### Obtaining the current locale

-Once you have tagged the elements that need translation, CloudCannon can generate a lookup of the content.
+Once you have tagged the elements that needs translation, CloudCannon can generate a lookup of the content.
 CloudCannon supports three file extensions: `.json`, `.yml` and `.properties`.
 These files are called locales.

 To obtain the current locale you can visit any of these URLs on your site: